soot-oss/SootUp/docs/getting-started.md

     Project project = JavaProject.builder((JavaLanguage) language).addInputLocation(inputLocation).build();
     ~~~

+If you have access to the source code, it is also possible to create a project for analyzing source code.
 Following example shows how to create project for analyzing Java source code.

 !!! example "Create a project to analyze Java source code"